-E-Sports is huge, and stakes are high.
+E-Sports is enormous, and the stakes are high.

 As a result, people are always looking for opportunities to get a step up on the competition.

-Unlike more traditional sports, it’s not the muscles and blood that need a boost to enhance performance, it’s the brain.
+Unlike more traditional sports, it’s not the muscles and blood that need a boost to enhance performance; it’s the brain.

 Stimulants are popular among these attendees because it increases vigilance and reaction speeds.
 At high levels, even a slight improvement in reaction times can make a significant difference.

 It can mean the difference between winning and losing.

 Which One is the Best for Increasing Reaction Time?